Zoran Lukić (basketball)

 Zoran Lukić (Зоран Лукић; born 7 September 1971) is a Serbian professional basketball coach.
-He currently serves as the head coach for Nizhny Novgorod of the VTB United League and the FIBA Europe Cup, and the Russian national team.
+He currently serves as the head coach for Iraklis BC and Russian national team.

 Coaching career

 Lukić started his coaching career in 1995 when he joined the coaching staff of Serbian team Beopetrol (later renamed to Atlas).
 He worked there as an assistant coach under Zoran Krečković, Slobodan Klipa, Predrag Badnjarević, and Zoran Slavnić.

 In August 2006, Lukić came to Russia, becoming the head coach for CSKA Moscow 2, a youth system of CSKA Moscow.

 Nizhny Novgorod (2008–2014)

 In September 2008, Nizhny Novgorod and its general manager Panov hired Lukić as their new head coach.
 In his second season (2009–10) as the head coach of Nizhny, he won the 2nd-tier Russian SuperLeague B, and got promoted to the Russian Professional League for the 2010–11 season.
-On 16 March 2011, Lukić and Nizhny had a 80–53 loss to Spartak Saint Petersburg in the Russian Cup Final.
+On 16 March 2011, Lukić and Nizhny had an 80–53 loss to Spartak Saint Petersburg in the Russian Cup Final.
 In June 2011, Lukić signed a two-year contract extension with Nizhny Novgorod.

 On 30 June 2014, Lukić terminated his contract with Nizhny Novgorod on mutual agreement.